What items are prohibited in the park?

 Can I shoot my independent film in the park?

-Commercial film and photo shoots – including student and non-profit organizations – require a permit from Film LA, Inc., the entity authorized by the Los Angeles County Board of Supervisors to process film permits and scheduling with our rentals team.
-To contact our rentals team, click here.
+Commercial film and photo shoots – including student and non-profit organizations – require a permit from Film LA, Inc., the entity authorized by the Los Angeles County Board of Supervisors to process film permits.

 How about my wedding, graduation or other special event photos?